IMsumitkumar/python-basics-QnA/Functions.md

-### How do you create a function that can be used as a property?
+### Q: How do you create a function that can be used as a property?

 In Python, you can create a function that can be used as a property by using the built-in `property()` function.
 The `property()` function takes in getter, setter and deleter functions as arguments and returns a property object.